Aroostook County assistance programs.

 Financial assistance programs

-Salvation Army of Lewiston (783-0801) offers residents a food pantry, emergency assistance program (such as rent, prescriptions, and other crisis’s), they have an on site mobile soup kitchen, heating bill assistance, winter clothing assistance, fuel oil.
+Salvation Army of Lewiston (207783-0801) offers residents a food pantry, emergency assistance program (such as funds to help with rent, prescriptions, and other crisis’s support).
+The Salvation Army also has an on site mobile soup kitchen, heating bill assistance, winter clothing assistance, and even free fuel oil.
+Children and students from Aroostook County can also apply for free school supplies or Christmas toys or gifts from Adopt a Family.

 The center will often have referrals to other non-profits and charities in Aroostook County.
 They also work with other Salvation Army centers in northern Maine.
 Most of the aid is for a crisis, for example to prevent an eviction or help those that are about to have their heat disconnected.
-More details.
+More details on Aroostook County Salvation Army programs.

 Call your town office in Aroostook County.
 The program provides temporary cash assistance with fuel and heating bills, utilities, free food, housing and rent help, non-elective medical necessities, and basic services essential to maintain a household in the community.
 The program is known as general assistance, and call your town for help.